St Joseph's Convent, Chandannagar

-St Joseph's Convent is a Catholic all-girls school in Chandannagar, established in 1861 by the Sisters of St. Joseph of Cluny in the Archdiocese of Calcutta.
+St Joseph's Convent (SJC) is a Catholic all-girls school in Chandannagar, established in 1861 by the Sisters of St. Joseph of Cluny in the Archdiocese of Calcutta.
 It is affiliated to the Indian Certificate of Secondary Education and Indian School Certificate examinations.

 School houses

-St Joseph's Convent has four houses with their own colours and mottos as given below.
+St. Joseph's Convent, Chandannagar has four houses with their own colours and mottos as given below.